Sandi: A System for Accountability: Preliminaries

-Several comments are in order.
+We often simplify notation and write $\reputationFunc := \reputationFunc_\bonus^{\maxScore, \reportScale}$. \end{definition} Several comments are in order.
 The constant \maxScore provides an upper bound on the score values, capturing the idea of monotonically decreasing reputation.
-The definition allows for a negative \reportCount: this is a technicality and will be important in \autoref{sec:report_privacy_with_trusted_as}.
+The constant $\reportScale$ determines the impact of a single report on the score.
+The definition allows for a negative \reportCount: this is a technicality and will be important in \autoref{sec:anonymous_reporting}.
 The domain $\scoreDomain$ indicates that the score values can be real numbers and not just integers.
-This relaxation allows us to better control score recovery, as we will see below.

 Equation \eqref{eq:upd_reputation_vs_report} balances the benefit of a higher score with the disadvantage of an additional report; \eqref{eq:upd_report_are_bad} states that more reports lead to a lower score; \eqref{eq:upd_reports_are_really_bad} states that this effect is strict when the number of reports exceeds the \emph{tolerance level}~\bonus.
 Finally, \eqref{eq:upd_grace_score} ensures senders can either maintain or recover their score by getting no more than \bonus reports per epoch.

-A sender and \accountabilityServer have a precise view of the sender's score~\score\footnote{This is not quite true: \accountabilityServer sees a more accurate non-private view of the sender's score, and only shares \score with the sender through a DP mechanism (\autoref{sec:anonymous_reporting})}, but receivers are shown only a coarsening $\reputation_\senderMarker \gets \reputation(\score)$, because revealing \score would be too identifying of the sender.
+In \oursystem a sender and \accountabilityServer have a precise view of the sender's score~\score\footnote{This is not quite true: \accountabilityServer sees a more accurate non-private view of the sender's score and only shares \score with the sender through a differential privacy mechanism (\autoref{sec:anonymous_reporting}).}, but receivers are shown only a coarsening $\reputation_\senderMarker \gets \reputation(\score)$, because revealing \score would be too identifying of the sender.
 We call the function $\reputation$ a \textit{reputation function}, and $\reputation_\senderMarker$ the sender's reputation.

-\begin{definition}[Reputation function] A reputation function $\reputation$ is an order-preserving function from $\scoreDomain$ to a finite non-empty totally ordered set $\reputationDomain$. \end{definition}

-$|\reputationDomain|$ must be much smaller than the number of senders to prevent senders from being identified by their reputation.
-For example, \reputationDomain could be \{``low'', ``medium'', ``high'', ``very high''\}.
+\begin{definition}[Reputation function] A reputation function $\reputation$ is an order-preserving function from $\scoreDomain$ to a finite non-empty totally ordered set $\reputationDomain$. \end{definition} $|\reputationDomain|$ must be much smaller than the number of senders to prevent senders from being identified by their reputation.
+For example, \reputationDomain may be \{``low'', ``medium'', ``high'', ``very high''\}.